-Particularly In the West as well as in India, the majority associate Yoga with gymnastic like feats, indulging in sex and intoxication (Smoking Sulphaa, Gaanjaa, and so on), mere physical postures (Aasan), mental and breathing exercises, showing women in seemingly impossible poses on covers of magazines, and so on.
+Particularly In the West as well as in India, the majority associate Yoga with gymnastic like feats, indulging in sex and intoxication (Smoking Sulphaa, Gaanjaa, and so on), mere physical postures (Aasan), mental and breathing exercises, showing half-naked women in seemingly impossible poses on covers of magazines, books or in media.

-Even though regular exercises are important for maintaining a healthy body, however, they are not equal to Realization.
+Even though regular exercises are important for maintaining a healthy body, however, they are not equal to Self-Realization or Mool-abidance.
 Hence, we need to regard them only for what they are worth, no more and no less.

-We are also told by the SGGS that Yoga cannot be attained through mere talking about it; reading books about it; debating about it; scholarships; etc.
+We are also repeatedly reminded by the SGGS that Yoga cannot be realized through mere talking about it; reading books about it; debating about it, pretending about it, etc.

 - ਕਹਤ ਸੁਨਤ ਕਛੁ ਜੋਗੁ ਨ ਹੋਊ ॥: By just hearing and telling stories, no one attains Yoga, or Union with God (sggs 251).

-But, this one Rahaaou (ਰਹਾਉ) gives us a principle, the central point of the entire “Sidh Gosati” Bani:
+But, this one Rahaaou (ਰਹਾਉ) gives us a principle or the central point of the entire ‘Sidh Gosati’ Bani: